Piwigo/Piwigo/include/smarty/docs/programmers/api-functions/api-disable-security.md

 disableSecurity

-This disables securty checking on templates.
+This disables security checking on templates.

 See also [`enableSecurity()`](#api.enable.security), and [Security](#advanced.features.security).